aio-libs-abandoned/aioredis-py/docs/api_reference.rst

 Exceptions
 ----------

-.. class:: RedisError
+.. exception:: RedisError

    Base exception class for aioredis exceptions.

-.. class:: ProtocolError
+.. exception:: ProtocolError

    Raised when protocol error occurs.
    When this type of exception is raised connection must be considered broken and must be closed.

-.. class:: ReplyError
+.. exception:: ReplyError

    Raised for Redis :term:`error replies`.